Azure/redis-on-azure-workshop/labs/02-data-in-azure-cache-for-redis.md

     ```csharp
     static string redisConnectionString = "<connection string>";
     ```

+    > If you recreated your Redis instance, this won't be the same connection string from Lab 1.

 1. Add the following using statement to the top of the ```Program.cs``` file.